pmatheusvinhas/react-waitlist/docs/webhooks.md

 }
 ```

-3. **Server-Side Alternative**: For server-side components, the proxy is optional, as the server can safely call webhooks directly:
+3. **Server-Side Usage**: For server-side components, the proxy is optional, as the server can safely call webhooks directly:

 ```jsx
 import { ServerWaitlist } from 'react-waitlist/server';